 The road ahead

-Inspired heavily by nature, regeneration leaves us with the potential to have a positive environmental environment.
-But first, we need to shift the target from simply sustaining to regenerating the planet.
-However, the best way to bridge the gap between sustainability and regeneration will be to combine elements of both concepts when addressing environmental concerns.
-While it is unlikely to be a linear process, Rodale’s regenerative principles offer a guide for this evolution which will also require continuous innovation backed by reliable data, a holistic approach to environmental problem-solving and a readiness to embrace a regenerative future.
+Inspired by nature, regeneration gives us enormous potential for a positive environment.
+We need to shift from sustaining to regenerating the planet.
+The best way to bridge the gap will be to combine elements of both concepts.
+Rodale’s regenerative principles can guide this evolution which will require continuous innovation, reliable data, a holistic approach to environmental problem-solving and a readiness to embrace a regenerative future.

 This article was first published in NZ Manufacturer magazine, July 2020.